 3 hours.
-A study of methods and materials used to assess and teach, in developmentally appropriate ways, relucin developmentally appropriate ways, reluctant readers and readers with reading difficulties including dyslexia.
+A study of methods and materials used to assess and teach, in developmentally appropriate ways, reluctant readers and readers with reading difficulties including dyslexia.
 A 40-hour field placement in a remedial reading situation.
 Elective.

-EDU 460 Organization, Management, and Curriculum

-of the Reading Program
+EDU 460 Organization, Management, and Curriculum of the Reading Program